Back to Projects

 We have partnered with Deborah Wilson Consulting Services to facilitate a ‘Pathways to Opportunities’ capability building program.

-This program is being offered free of charge in line with Powerlink’s commitment to helping build business capability in communities along the CopperString 2032 corridor.
+This program is free of charge in line with Powerlink’s commitment to helping build local supplier capability in communities along the CopperString 2032 corridor.

-Launched in July 2024, this program includes five workshops and one-on-one assistance for a period of nine to 10 months, at each location.
-These workshops are open to businesses along the CopperString 2032 corridor.
+Launched in July 2024, the program includes five workshops and one-on-one assistance for a period of nine to 10 months, at each location.
+Workshops are open to businesses along the CopperString 2032 corridor.

 The program will help local suppliers to: